-- Your privacy: In accordance with the Federal Education Right to Privacy Act your financial aid information cannot be disclosed without your authorization.
+- (FERPA) Your Privacy: In accordance with the Federal Education Right to Privacy Act your financial aid information cannot be disclosed without your authorization.
 Find out how to authorize release of information, and what authorization does and does not allow.

 - You must read all materials sent to you from the Financial Aid Office.
 Read, understand, and submit all forms within the required or recommended timeframes.
 Keep copies of all forms you sign.
 We do not make copies or print forms.

 - You must know and comply with the rules governing the aid you receive.
 These rules include but are not limited to: 1), you must not be in default on any prior educational loan and 2), you must not owe a refund on a Federal Pell Grant or a Federal Supplemental Educational Opportunity Grant (FSEOG) due to repayment or adjustment.

 - You must use student financial aid solely for direct educational costs and related living expenses.

 - You must notify the Financial Aid Office of any changes to the information used to determine your financial aid award.

 - You must be enrolled in an eligible program of study leading to an associate degree, transfer, or certificate at MSJC.